From Human-Nudged to Autonomous: Background Agents for KTLO Tasks

 The shift from human-initiated to autonomous work creates a fundamental trust challenge.
 How do you verify that an agent working without supervision is making good decisions?

-The engineering community is converging on human-in-the-loop (HITL) frameworks that preserve human oversight at critical decision points.
+The engineering community has converged on human-in-the-loop (HITL) frameworks that preserve human oversight at critical decision points.
 According to governance research, HITL is an AI governance approach where trained humans retain decision authority over high-risk agent actions.
 Both the EU AI Act and NIST’s AI Risk Management Framework require demonstrable human oversight that is trained, measurable, and provable.

 The practical implementation involves graduated trust levels: